JyMiao122/JyMiao122.github.io/_projects/2_project.md

   </div>
 </div>
 <div class="caption">
-  Figure 9.
   Representative in vivo human imaging results showing improved vascular delineation with MV-FISTA-Net.
 </div>

 Overall, this project demonstrates a scalable strategy for achieving near-isotropic volumetric imaging in linear-array PACT by combining multiview data acquisition with model-based deep learning.
 It highlights the potential of computational imaging to overcome intrinsic hardware limitations and improve the clinical utility of photoacoustic tomography.